apiserver.config.openshift.io

 and default-unreachable-toleration-seconds

-parameters.
-These parameters let you control the reaction of the cluster to latency issues without needing to determine the best values manually.
+.
+These parameters can use values which allow you to control the reaction of the cluster to latency issues without needing to determine the best values by using manual methods.

 All worker latency profiles configure the following parameters:

-.
-Specifies the amount of time in seconds that the Kubernetes Controller Manager Operator waits for an update from a kubelet before marking the node unhealthy and adding the node.kubernetes.io/not-ready
+Specifies the amount of time in seconds that the Kubernetes Controller Manager waits for an update from a kubelet before marking the node unhealthy and adding the node.kubernetes.io/not-ready

 or node.kubernetes.io/unreachable